The64thGamer/cheeseepedia/content/photos/yr-ltc0kpurkd01chtjxavif.md

 categories = ["Chuck E. Cheese's"] pages = ["Durham, NC (3724 Mayfair St)"] startDate = ""
-description = "A view of the store in April 2006."
 +++
+A view of the store in April 2006.